Articles of Incorporation and Rules

 (Minutes)

-Article 14 The Chairman of the Board of Directors shall prepare minutes in accordance with the laws and regulations and the Articles of Incorporation.
+Article 14 The chairperson shall prepare minutes in accordance with laws and regulations and the provisions of the articles of incorporation.

 2. The minutes of the meeting referred to in the preceding paragraph must be signed or stamped by all directors and auditors present